EightBitz/Dungeondraft-Tools/README.md

 <h3>Color Theme: Create Theme from Map</h3>

-<p>This tool will allow you to creae a color theme from a selected map file.</p>
+<p>This tool will allow you to create a color theme from a selected map file.</p>

 <h3>Convert Assets</h3>